 Amid COVID-19 fatalities mismatch claim, TN CM says deaths cannot be hidden

 The Tamil Nadu government has been transparent in reporting COVID-19 deaths and none can hide information, Chief Minister K Palaniswami said on Thursday, rejecting claims of under-reporting of fatalities.
-He also asserted there was no community transmission of coronavirus in the state, which has reported 1,500 plus fresh cases for four successive days till Wednesday with the tally crossing the 36,000 mark.

-"Where is the difference in deaths ? ... there is no ground to conceal deathsand nobody can hide deaths," the chief minister shot back when reporters here asked him about under-reporting of COVID-19 deaths.
-A day after the government set up a reconciliation committee to look into alleged mismatch of COVID-19 deaths, Palaniswami said it was issuing a COVID-19 bulletin on a daily basis furnishing data on aspects including testing, recoveries, active cases and deaths.

-The data on fatalities reflected deaths from both government and private hospitals, he said during the media interaction after inaugurating infrastructure projects, including a bridge named after late Chief Minister J Jayalalaithaa.
-Also, the Chief Minister wondered how was it even possible to under-count deaths and project it on a lower side.
+Health authorities in Chennai said there are only "some probable discrepancies" in data collation and absolutely no "under-reporting" of COVID-19 deaths in the state.

 - READ MORE ON: